bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 title: A PowerShell Teaser
 instalment: 11
 creators: [bart, allison]
+date: 2025-01-02
 ---

 Somewhat ironically, since finishing our [long series on Bash scripting](./pbs143) I've been almost exclusively writing scripts in a completely different language, [PowerShell](https://en.wikipedia.org/wiki/PowerShell)!
 Being a Microsoft language you'd be forgiven for assuming that means I've moved to Windows and started trying to automate things there, but you'd be mistaken, I'm still very much a Mac user!
 So what gives?
 Despite what its origins may suggest, the core PowerShell environment is both [open source](https://github.com/PowerShell/PowerShell) and cross-platform, running just fine on the Mac and Linux as well as Windows.

-Think of this TidBit as being like a movie trailer — it's intended to pique your interest, and to give you a broad sense of why you might want to spend some time making friends with PowerShell, but it's by no means a detailed tutorial.
+Think of this Tidbit as being like a movie trailer — it's intended to pique your interest, and to give you a broad sense of why you might want to spend some time making friends with PowerShell, but it's by no means a detailed tutorial.
 This instalment is also intended as a kind of community survey.
 If there's sufficient community interest, we could spend the second part of 2025 learning PowerShell like we learned Bash.
 I don't only want to hear from people who would like us to do that, though; I'd also like to hear from those in the community who think it'd be a waste of time and effort.
 Have your say on the PBS channel in [the Podfeet Slack](https://podfeet.com/slack)!

-## Matching Podcast Episode
+## Matching Podcast Episodes

-TO DO
+### PBS Tidbit 11A dated 2025-01-02:

+<audio controls src="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/PBS_2025_01_02.mp3?autoplay=0&loop=0&controls=1">Your browser does not support HTML 5 audio 🙁</audio>

+You can also <a href="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/PBS_2025_01_02.mp3" >Download the MP3</a>

+Read an unedited, auto-generated transcript with chapter marks:  <a href="https://podfeet.com/transcripts/PBS_2025_01_02.html">PBS_2025_01_02</a>

+### PBS Tidbit 11B Coming Soon!

 ## What Drew me to PowerShell?